The best upcycling ideas to pass the winter months away. Here are the top DIY trends for a creative wardrobe

 Author: House of Eden

 Winter is just around the corner, the days are getting shorter and the opportunities to be outdoors are decreasing.
 So it's high time to start doing some home projects for the coming winter months.
-Upcycling ideas are ideal for this.
+Are ideal for this Upcycling Ideas.
 These can be implemented both in your own premises and in your wardrobe.

 Upcycling: Sustainability as a driving factor